Roo-key/ece4160/docs/lab4.md

 <h2>Set up the IMU</h2>
 <img src="assets/images/lab4/connections.jpg" alt="IMU Connected">
 <p> The code <code> #define AD0_VAL 1 </code> defines the pinout of the IMU on the Artemis board.
 The Artemis board has pins dedicated to I/O, one of which is chosen to be the connection controlling the IMU.
+Initial testing of the data using sample code shows that the measurements are very noisy, and that the gyroscope data only measures based on motion of the board.
 </p>

 <h2>Accelerometer</h2>